Depression Counselling Melbourne

 Once depression has been successfully treated, it’s important to pay attention to your feelings in order to catch possible signs of a relapse.
 Seeking help and responding promptly to the warning signs may help you prevent a full return of major depression.

-If you’re struggling with depression and are seeking a long-term outcome, the time might be right to consider scheduling an appointment with a Counselling in Melbourne depression counselling psychologist, please call us on (03) 9376 1958 or book online.
+If you’re struggling with depression and are seeking a long-term outcome, the time might be right to consider scheduling an appointment with a Counselling in Melbourne depression counselling psychologist.
+Please contact us at (03) 9376 1958 or book online.